akamai/terraform-provider-akamai/docs/resources/dns_record.md

 ---
 layout: "akamai"
-page_title: "Akamai: dns record"
+page_title: "Akamai: DNS Record"
 subcategory: "DNS"
 description: |-
-  DNS Record
+  DNS record
 ---

 # akamai_dns_record

-The `akamai_dns_record` provides the resource for configuring a dns record to integrate easily with your existing DNS infrastructure to provide a secure, high performance, highly available and scalable solution for DNS hosting.
+Use the `akamai_dns_record` resource to configure a DNS record that can integrate with your existing DNS infrastructure.

-## Example Usage
+## Example usage

 Basic usage: